 Departmental sign pack distribution and ordering

-Departments and units on campus will be provided with complimentary standard sign packs and installation tape for optional use in office spaces.
-These will be delivered along with an order of sanitizing supplies.
+Departments and units on campus were provided with complimentary standard sign packs and installation tape for optional use in office spaces.

 Additional copies are available as needed and will be printed and delivered via campus mail.
 Signs are 8.5” x 11” and will be printed on card stock.
 Departments and units on campus may request specialty signs.
 See below for details.

 3: Please wait here for assistance

 6: Due to health concerns, these seats are not available

 - Consider your audience and/or traffic patterns and place signs in strategic locations.

 - Prevent visual clutter by limiting the number of signs and/or by distancing signs.

 - Use provided installation tape or 3M double-sided tape to help protect paint and finishes.